veracrypt/VeraCrypt/README.md

 ---------------------

 This software as a whole:
-Copyright (c) 2013-2015 IDRIX.
+Copyright (c) 2013-2016 IDRIX.
 All rights reserved.

 Portions of this software:
+Copyright (c) 2013-2016 IDRIX.
+All rights reserved.
 Copyright (c) 2003-2012 TrueCrypt Developers Association.
 All rights reserved.
 Copyright (c) 1998-2000 Paul Le Roux.
 All rights reserved.
 Copyright (c) 1998-2008 Brian Gladman, Worcester, UK.
 All rights reserved.
 Copyright (c) 2002-2004 Mark Adler.
+All rights reserved.
+Copyright (c) 2016 Disk Cryptography Services for EFI (DCS), Alex Kolotnikov Copyright (c) 1990-2002 Info-ZIP.
+All rights reserved.
+Copyright (c) 2013, Alexey Degtyarev.
 All rights reserved.

 For more information, please see the legal notices attached to parts of the source code.